Accounting Execution Package

 -

-Hourly overages apply when work extends beyond the steady monthly cadence, whether due to additional execution needs, deeper analysis, or clarification requests related to the existing accounting system.
+Hourly overages apply when work extends beyond the steady monthly cadence within the existing package scope.

 -